cs480x-21c/final/README.md

 Code
 ---
-All the html, javascript, and json files are the code we wrote from scratch.
+All the html, javascript, and css files are the code we wrote from scratch.

 External Libraries
 ---